radian-software/radian/README.md

     init, with the local init-file macroexpanded and embedded directly into Radian during compilation; and by running all customizations before the first graphical frame is initialized)
-  * Aggressively consistent coding style and documentation, including heavy use of macros to automate and foolproof common operations
+  * Aggressively consistent coding style and documentation (init-file is 37% comments and docstrings), including heavy use of macros to automate and foolproof common operations
+  * Future-proof customizations using [`el-patch`][el-patch]
   * Delightful color scheme that works in the terminal ([Zerodark])
-  * Clipboard, mouse, and PATH integration for macOS
+  * Clipboard, mouse, and PATH integration for macOS and Linux
-  * Automatic creation and interactive removal of parent directories when finding files
+  * Automatic creation and interactive removal of parent directories when finding and renaming files
+  * Automatically clone Emacs source when needed by `find-function`
   * Extensible system for defining mnemonic key sequences to jump to dotfiles
   * Choose to kill, restart, or spawn new Emacs on `C-x C-c`, based